 After applying the appropriate gains, the speech and noise signals were individually divided into narrowband signals by passing them through a 1/3 octave filterbank (ANSI S1.11, 2004).
 The narrowband signals were further divided into 128-msec time segments, using Hann windows with 50% overlap.
 The estimated real-ear SPL (derived from the headphone transfer functions on KEMAR) of the speech signal in each segment was compared to the estimated real-ear SPL of the audiometric threshold at the center frequency of the analysis filter and to the estimated real-ear SPL of the corresponding noise segment.
 Thresholds for the center frequencies were obtained by linear interpolation of the audiometric thresholds in the octave frequencies ranging from 250 Hz to 8000 Hz for the test ear.
 The index of audibility (AUD) was the proportion of audible speech segments between the 1st and 70th percentiles (the peaks and valleys, respectively) that were above the estimated real-ear SPL of the audiometric threshold or the noise, whichever was higher.
 AUD reported in this study is the mean audibility (i.e., proportion of audible segments) across the 1/3 octave filters.
 This measure is useful in understanding the operational differences across the different amplification methods in a given environmental context.

 AUD across amplification methods is shown in Figure B2.
 A repeated-measures ANOVA was used to determine the effects of amplification method, noise type, reverberation condition, and SNR on audibility (Table B1).
-Effect size and post-hoc analyses were conducted using methods described above.
+Effect size and post-hoc analyses were conducted using the methods described above.
 There were significant main effects for each of the factors, which were qualified by significant interactions,.
 As the level of noise increased (decreased SNR), the effects of environmental acoustics on AUD (noise type and reverberation) and signal processing (amplification method) became smaller.
 At -5 dB SNR, differences across amplification methods were significant for both types of noise, but the effect was greater for modulated noise (F[4,140] = 39.43, p < 0.001, ηp2 = 0.155) than for steady noise (F[4,140] = 7.07, p < 0.001, ηp2 = 0.032).
-However, at 0 dB and 5 dB SNR, the effect of noise type on AUD across amplification methods was opposite.
+However, at 0 dB and 5 dB SNR, the effect of noise type on AUD across amplification methods was the opposite.
 Specifically, differences in AUD across amplification methods were significant in steady noise but not in modulated noise (p>0.05).
 Post-hoc tests among the different amplification methods revealed that the significant effect of amplification method at -5 dB SNR was present because AUD with the adaptive amplification methods was always greater than with linear amplification, regardless of the noise type (p<0.05).
 On the other hand, a significant effect of amplification method in steady noise at 0 dB and 5 dB SNRs occurred because AUD with linear amplification was always greater than AUD with all the adaptive amplification methods (p<0.001).
 At 5 dB SNR, AUD with Adaptive 24 was significantly lower than AUD with Adaptive 4 and Adaptive 4/24 in steady noise.

 Figure B2.
 Mean audibility or “AUD” across the test sentences averaged across thirty-six audiograms (listeners).
 See Figure 3 caption in the main document for a complete description.